madetech/blog/posts/better_rails_dev_env_with_docker_compose.md

 docker-compose run web rake db:create
 ```

-Now it's time to launch the app:
+Now it's time to launch the app.
+This command will launch the app.
+If you don't already have the db image it will pull that, but that is a small image and shouldn't take long.

 ```
 docker-compose up